 In 2010, Henry became a partner of Fenway Sports Group, which owns the Boston Red Sox, the Liverpool Football Club, 80% of NESN, and 50% of Roush Fenway Racing, a NASCAR team.

-Henry is a director of Cure Alzheimer’s Fund, which he co-founded in 2006, a new non-profit which uses the venture capital model to fund breakthrough research on Alzheimer’s Disease.
+Henry is a co-Chairman of Cure Alzheimer’s Fund, which he co-founded in 2004, a new non-profit which uses the venture capital model to fund breakthrough research on Alzheimer’s Disease.
 Henry served as a member of the Yale Investment Committee from 2003 to 2011.
-He continues to serve as Chairman of the Greylock Israel Advisory, Chairman of Greylock Israel Advisory Committee, a Director of Cabot Corporation, a Trustee of The McCance Foundation, and President of the Fishers Island Club.
+He continues to serve as Chairman of the Greylock Israel Advisory, Chairman of Greylock Israel Advisory Committee, a Director of New Profit, and a Trustee of The McCance Foundation.